CNoune/IMG_pipelines/README.md

 You need python3 to run these scripts.

-In addition:

-*Ubuntu
+*Ubuntu: Example to run - python3 FastqConv.py

 sudo apt-get install python3-tk python-biopython

+*Windows: Example to run - python FastqConv.py

-*Windows - tested using Spyder and Anaconda
+Note: Tested using Spyder and Anaconda

 You can either install using the Anaconda Environment or: